Bokhim

-Bokhim is a former Village Development Committee and now a neighborhood of Bhojpur Municipality in Bhojpur District in the Province No. 1 of eastern Nepal.
+Bokhim is a former Village Development Committee and now a neighborhood of Bhojpur Municipality in Bhojpur District in the Koshi Province of eastern Nepal.
 At the 1991 census it had a population of 3,438 persons living in 618 individual households.

-On 18 May 2014 Government of Nepal declared 72 new municipality within the whole country.
-Same time Bhojpur Municipality declared, incorporating Bhojpur, Bhaisipankha, Bokhim and Taksar VDCs diving in 11 ward units.
+On 18 May 2014 the Government of Nepal declared 72 new municipalities within the whole country.
+At the same time Bhojpur Municipality was declared, incorporating Bhojpur, Bhaisipankha, Bokhim and Taksar VDCs diving in 11 ward units.

-Now total population of Bokhim (according to the 2011 Nepal census) is 2,882 individuals and area of the Bokhim is 16 km2.
+Now the total population of Bokhim (according to the 2011 Nepal census) is 2,882 individuals and area of the Bokhim is 16 km2.
 It is Ward No. 5 of Bhojpur Municipality.